Ashley ‘Ifayomi’ Douglas is an award winning multidisciplinary artist residing in Detroit, MI.

 Ritual and collective healing inform my artistic practice.

 I aim to practice and center the intimacy of ritual in Black existence as a means of cultural preservation.
-In my own identity being Woman, Fat, Dark, Black, and Queer, it’s important to uplift practices that demand my being SEEN/VISIBLE as a sacred being.
+In my own identity being Woman, Fat, Dark, Black, and Queer, it’s important to uplift practices that demand my and my communities right to be SEEN/VISIBLE as sacred beings.
 To me, highlighting the sacred nature of the "mundane" Black experience creates opportunities for depth.
 To take the power back from being overshadowed by displacement, anti-Blackness, inaccessible space, and oppression, my lens serves as a space for widening the scope of how we see and love one another, where honesty, connection and BLACK rituals contribute to our healing and liberation.

 I often ask questions in relationship to the social and spiritual dynamics that inform the ways that Black people connect with one another.
 What are the small and large rituals we have that cultivate intimacy with one another?
 What is their impact?
 How do our individual rituals or lack of impact our collective movement and the collective ritual of healing?
 These questions have been consistent themes that have informed my view of my relationship to art, the space and place I inhabit and communities that I share identities with.